Augmented-Health-Lab/ReproGenBG_ML4H/README.md

-# Deep Learning for Blood Glucose Prediction: Investigating Reproducibility and Factors Affecting Differential Performance
+# Deep Learning for Blood Glucose Prediction: Investigating Reproducibility

 This repository contains the implementation and replication code for our study:
-**"Deep Learning for Blood Glucose Prediction: Investigating Reproducibility, Bias, and Factors Affecting Differential Performance."**
+**"Deep Learning for Blood Glucose Prediction: Investigating Reproducibility and Factors Affecting Differential Performance."**

 ## Abstract:
 (Place holder for abstract)